Bill Richardson: Private diplomacy

-Richardson has visited North Korea a number of times, and has been involved in negotiations with the leadership there since the early 1990s.
+Richardson visited North Korea several times and was involved in negotiations with the leadership there since the early 1990s.
 In 1996, he accompanied U.S. State Department officials and successfully negotiated the release of Evan Hunziker, the first American civilian to be arrested by North Korea on espionage charges since the end of the Korean War.

-In 2011, he was appointed as a special envoy for the Organization of American States.
+In 2011, he was again appointed as special envoy of the Organization of American States.
 Richardson formed a foundation, the Richardson Center, to help negotiate the release of political prisoners globally.

-In January 2013, he led a delegation to North Korea of business leaders, including Google chairman Eric Schmidt, shortly after the state launched an orbital rocket.
+In January 2013, he led a delegation to North Korea of business leaders, including Google chair Eric Schmidt shortly after the state launched an orbital rocket.
 Richardson called the trip a "private, humanitarian" mission by U.S. citizens.
-He tried unsuccessfully to speak to North Korean officials about the detention of Kenneth Bae, a U.S. citizen accused of committing "hostile" acts against the state, and sought to visit him, but was only able to deliver to authorities a letter from Bae's son.
+He tried unsuccessfully to speak to North Korean officials about the detention of Kenneth Bae, a U.S. citizen accused of committing "hostile" acts against the state and sought to visit him but was only able to deliver to authorities a letter from Bae's son.
 (Bae was released in November 2014.)

-In March 2016, at the request of Ohio Governor John Kasich, Richardson attempted to negotiate for the release of Cincinnati college student Otto Warmbier, who had been detained on a visit to North Korea.
-Warmbier was released in a vegetative state, and later died in Cincinnati in June 2017.
+In March 2016, at the request of Ohio Governor John Kasich, Richardson unsuccessfully negotiated for the release of Cincinnati college student Otto Warmbier, who had been detained on a visit to North Korea.
+Warmbier was eventually released in a vegetative state in June 2017 and died in Cincinnati later that same month.

-In November 2021 Richardson undertook a mission to Myanmar, where he negotiated with military junta head Min Aung Hlaing, and secured the release of U.S. journalist Danny Fenster from an 11-year prison sentence.
+In November 2021, Richardson undertook a mission to Myanmar, where he negotiated with military junta head Min Aung Hlaing and secured the release of U.S. journalist Danny Fenster from an 11-year prison sentence.

+Shortly before his death, Richardson was nominated for a Nobel Peace Prize by four Democratic senators for his role in hostage diplomacy seeking the release of 15 political prisoners, including professional basketball player Brittney Griner and former U.S. Marine Trevor Reed.

-Post-gubernatorial career
+Post–gubernatorial career

 In 2011, Richardson joined the boards of APCO Worldwide company Global Political Strategies as chairman, the World Resources Institute, the National Council for Science and the Environment, and Abengoa (international advisory board).

 In 2012, Richardson joined the advisory board of Grow Energy and Refugees International.
-He is a member of Washington, D.C.-based Western Hemisphere think tank, the Inter-American Dialogue.
+He was a member of Washington, D.C.–based Western Hemisphere think tank, the Inter-American Dialogue.

 In December 2012, Richardson became chairman of the Board of Directors of Car Charging Group, the largest independent owner and operator of public electric vehicle charging stations in the United States.
 In 2013 Richardson joined the Board of Advisors for the Fuel Freedom Foundation.

+Death

+Richardson died at his summer house in Chatham, Massachusetts, on September 1, 2023, at age 75.